ngtvspc/femto8/README.md

 # FEMTO-8
-A small Debugging Util for the PICO-8 Virtual Console
+A small Debugging Util for the PICO-8 Virtual Console, very much a work in progress

 ## Usage